 The grant is awarded to cover the costs for photos or videos, texts, editing, translations, graphic services such as infographics, storytelling, communication, PR and social media.
-All information about the conditions and application for the grant can be found here.
 A further advantage for the promoted projects: Those who can prove they’ve conducted a successful campaign have a better shot at successfully receiving funding from the bank Stadtsparkasse München’s program “Munich Crowd.”

 Last but not least, here’s some information for campaign starters who are currently unemployed and starting a company: One-on-one coaching sessions can be supported on request, for example by the employment agency.

 If you would like to keep on top of crowdfunding offers and events in Munich, an overview is available on this website that was created for that very reason.

 Top tips for crowdfunders